Chapter 1:

 Also, Revelation?
 Really?
 Don’t make it sound like God gave me the Ten Commandments.
 What’s so divine about an octopus?

-[*&^%1@#$U commands you to establish a presence in the town you reside in.]
+[*&^%1@#$U commands you to establish a presence in a neighbouring town.]

 [Become a key figure of the town.]